-Certain requirements must be met by vessels greater than 222.5 metres (O.A.L.):
+Certain requirements must be met by vessels 222.5 metres or greater in overall length:

 - 1. Vessels must have a rounded stem bar. - 2.
 Vessels must be equipped with adequately powered self-tensioning and self-rendering winches and fairleads at an approved location. - 3.
 Mariners must comply with special mooring instructions and procedures when proceeding through the locks.